waldnzwrld/yarns-loom/yarns/MANUAL.md

 - Configured via the `▽A (AMPLITUDE MENU)`
 - Tremolo can be applied to envelope and oscillator
   - Tremolo uses the same LFO frequency as vibrato
-  - `TR (TREMOLO DEPTH)` sets the amount of tremolo
+  - `TR (TREMOLO DEPTH)`: attenuator for the unipolar tremolo LFO's reduction of gain
-  - `TS (TREMOLO SHAPE)` sets the shape of the tremolo LFO (triangle, down saw, up saw, square)
+  - `TS (TREMOLO SHAPE)`: the shape of the tremolo LFO (triangle, down saw, up saw, square)
 - ADSR envelope with velocity modulation
   - Envelope controls voice amplitude when the `OSCILLATOR MODE` is `ENVELOPED`
   - Envelope is available as an aux CV output (`ENVELOPE`) in all layouts
+  - `ATTACK INIT`, `DECAY INIT`, `SUSTAIN INIT`, `RELEASE INIT`: initial settings for ADSR segments
+    - Segment times range from 1 ms (2 ticks) to 5 seconds
+  - `ATTACK MOD VEL`, `DECAY MOD VEL`, `SUSTAIN MOD VEL`, `RELEASE MOD VEL`: attenuverter for velocity's modulation of the segment
+  - The envelope's segments and their sensitivity to velocity are set by `ATTACK TIME INIT`, `ATTACK TIME MOD`, etc.
   - Peak attack amplitude can be velocity-scaled via `PV (PEAK VEL MOD)`
-    - Positive values = damp on low velocity, negative values = damp on high velocity
-  - The envelope's segments and their sensitivity to velocity are set by `ATTACK TIME INIT`, `ATTACK TIME MOD`, etc.
-    - Segment times range from 1 ms (2 ticks) to 5 seconds
+    - Positive values: peak attack amplitude is lower when velocity is lower
+    - Negative values: peak attack amplitude is lower when velocity is higher
+    - Zero: peak attack amplitude is always maximum

 # Sequencer